evalDev/buildenv-template/README.md

 #Build Environment

-Compiles/Builds Typescript, Pug and Sass files using gulp It also runs Jasmine standalone to run specs
+Compiles/Builds Typescript, Pug and Sass files using gulp It also use Jasmine standalone to run specs

 To begin use npm to install the dependencies 'npm install' to run type 'gulp'